happyfox5/Asteric-Technocrat-TASK1_Ecommerce_website/README.md

 Eye-catching marquee element with a welcome message Details section with an image and descriptive text about the website Stylish footer with copyright information

+Technologies Used
+HTML: Used for structuring the web pages.
+CSS: Used for styling the web pages and adding animations.
+JavaScript: Can be added to enhance interactivity and functionality.

+Folder Structure
+ecommerce.html: The main home page of the website. product.html: The page displaying the available products. cart.html: The page displaying the user's shopping cart. contact.html: The page providing contact information and a form for inquiries. login.html: The page for user login. register.html: The page for user registration.
+E.css: The CSS file containing additional styles for the website. ecommerce.jpg: The image used in the details section.